A Grammar of Model Analysis: Grama

 Calling plot_sinew_outputs....

-Note that the resulting plot has three columns and one row; these correspond to the three inputs (columns and horizontal axes) and one output (rows and vertical axes).
-Each column of this plot shows a “sweep” along a single input while holding the other inputs constant.
-Since model behavior can change depending on the held-constant inputs, the process repeats for a variety of starting conditions, resulting in multiple lines in each panel.
+Note that the resulting plot (Figure 4.1) has three columns and one row; these correspond to the three inputs (columns and horizontal axes) and one output (rows and vertical axes).
+Each column of this plot shows a “sweep” over its inputs: a single input is varied while holding the other inputs constant, and the resulting values for the output are recorded.
+For instance, in the panel under x0

 All linear?

 4.1.5.
-Overriding the defaults¶
+Overriding the defaults#

 The py-grama